dequelabs/action-sync-branches/README.md

 # Github Action Sync Branches

+An action to create a pull request between two branches.

+## Example Usage

-An action to create a sync pull request whenever some branch gets a closed PR.
+This action can be used to create a sync pull request when a branch gets a closed PR.
 This helps to keep downstream branches in sync.

-## Example Usage

 Here's an example of a `.github/workflows/*.yml` file to trigger the action: